Luke Wilkshire: Feyenoord

 Luke Wilkshire in action with Feyenoord in 2014.

 Luke Wilkshire in action with Feyenoord in 2014.

 On 31 July 2014, Wilkshire signed a one-year deal with Dutch Eredivisie side Feyenoord on a free transfer.
 The move saw him reunite with Manager Fred Rutten, who signed him at Twente.

 Wilkshire made his Feyenoord debut, playing as a right-back position and played the whole game, in a 1–0 win over ADO Den Haag in the opening game of the season.
 Wilkshire then played a role when he set up a goal three times this season, including one with a 1–0 win over NAC Breda on 21 December 2014.
-Despite competing with Khalid Boulahrouz over the right-back position, his time at Feyernood, however, was overshadowed with injuries.
+Despite competing with Khalid Boulahrouz over the right-back position, his time at Feyenoord, however, was overshadowed with injuries.
 His last appearance came on 19 February 2015 in a UEFA Europa League match against Roma, where he played for 30 minutes before suffering a hamstring injury, resulting him being substituted, in a 1–1 draw.
 Although he didn't play again for the rest of the season, following his return from injury As a result, injuries restricted him to making twenty-seven appearances (16 league appearances) in all competitions.

 Despite waiting on whether or not he would sign a contract with the club for another season, he left Feyenoord by mutual consent. on 13 August 2015.
 After being released by Feyenoord, Wilkshire explained his release, citing new challenges.